Abhivr05/sidcup-family-golf-clone/Readme.md

-# Family Golf Clone
+# Sidcup Family Golf Clone

-This project is a clone of the Family Golf website, designed to provide a similar look and feel to the original site.I created this clearly for education purpose.
-It showcases various features and design elements of the Family Golf website, built using modern web technologies.
+This project is a clone of the Sidcup Family Golf website(https://sidcup-family-golf-one.vercel.app/), designed to provide a similar look and feel to the original site.I created this clearly for education purpose.
+It showcases various features and design elements of the Sidcup Family Golf website, built using modern web technologies.

 ## Table of Contents